juntao/arenztopia/content/Disclaimers.md

 IMPORTANT DISCLAIMERS:
 * I (Tony Yuan) did not create Arenztopia.
 People think I created Arenztopia for some reason; that is not true.
 Lorenzo created Arenztopia, and many other people also provided support.
 I'm one of the people who provided support, although I provided much more of it than most other people.
 * I (Tony Yuan) have no affiliation with my dad's Medium post about me creating Arenztopia.
 My dad got the facts wrong.
 I was also not influenced in any way by my trip to Italy.

+This website and most of its content is copyright © 2020-2021 by Tony Yuan.